23Thom/now-email-verify/README.md

-# now-email-verify
+# ServiceNow Email Verifier

-This is a small app for Email validation.
+This is a small ServiceNow app for email validation.

 * The app includes a table, which stores all the information regarding the validation.
 * Business rule to create the validation code.